Entanglement Detection Beyond Local Bound with Coarse Calibrated measurements: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Bell tests are widely employed for entanglement detection.
 When the devices in a Bell test are only partially characterized, the bounds for separable states may deviate from standard local bounds.
 To improve the efficiency of these methods, this paper explores how to strengthen Bell inequalities for separable states in multi-qubit systems.
 For bipartite and tripartite systems, we derive explicit bounds for both separable and general quantum states, revealing inherent trade-offs between them.
 These results enable entanglement detection beyond local bounds using NLCG measurements, i.e., measurements capable of generating nonlocal correlation.
 Furthermore, we introduce a systematic approach to strengthen Bell inequalities defined in terms of Mermin-Klyshko (MK) polynomial for \textit{n}-qubit systems, obtaining analytical bounds for various types of separable states.
 Additionally, in scenarios where some measurements are well-characterized, we demonstrate how the NPA hierarchy can be applied to strengthen bounds for separable states.
-Since qubit systems are the standard platform for entanglement generation and quantum information science, our results would be of general interest for a wide scope of topics.